 The urban classes of merchants and craftsmen increased in numbers, and became wealthier and more important.

 The standardization of coinage, road widths, weights and measures, and the script under the short-lived Qin dynasty will have undoubtedly given a significant boost to commerce throughout the Chinese world, but it was the far longer-lived Han dynasty which benefitted from this.
 The peace which this dynasty brought China stimulated commerce further.
 Long-distance trade across the Han empire expanded particularly strongly, with wholesale brokers in grain and salt becoming extremely wealthy.

-This development continued into the Qin and Han dynasty periods.
-Under the latter, it is estimated that China had twelve or so cities with 50,000 or more inhabitants.
+This development continued under the Han dynasty.
+It is estimated that Han China had twelve or so cities with 50,000 or more inhabitants.
 The capital of the early Han, Chang’an, had a quarter of a million inhabitants, and of the later Han, Loyang, half a million – both amongst the largest cities in the world at that time.
 Peace and stability resulted in economic expansion, to the advantage of the urban classes.
 Some Han merchants became extremely wealthy indeed, especially those in the iron and salt industries, and wholesale grain merchants.

 In comparison with any other region of the ancient world, China was extremely inventive.
 In the above discussion of the economy of ancient China we have had occasion to mention the development of steel, the crossbow, the wheelbarrow and the seed drill.